-I’m going to explain how to properly design an efficient dry well that will take on most of your roof water, which can alleviate any problematic puddling next to your foundation and excessive seepage into your basement.
+I’m going to explain how to properly design an efficient dry well that can handle most of your roof water, helping to eliminate problematic puddling next to your foundation and reduce excessive seepage into your basement.

-The first thing you need to do is prepare for the installation.
-The tools required for your dry well installation will include the following…
+The first step is to prepare for the installation.
+The tools you'll need for your dry well installation include the following…

 4” PVC Piping (Solid)